While dads may seem like they are in the sidelines of their children’s education, their involvement in homeschooling is crucial.

 These kinds of activities provide an opportunity to really connect, have fun together, observe how your child learns and they are not very time taking.

 Dads Own Weekends

 In our family mom’s day off is on the weekend.
 Apart from providing some much needed alone time to plan and recharge, it is dad’s time to reconnect.
 I used to plan things for them to do on the weekend, but as time went on they found their own groove.
-Some weekends they are homebodies and spend the weekend cooking, fixing things, watching the car, etc. There are so many important skills that kids learn with dad that are often different than what they would learn with mom.
+Some weekends they are homebodies and spend the weekend cooking, fixing things, washing the car, etc. There are so many important skills that kids learn with dad that are often different than what they would learn with mom.
 Other weekends they might go to an event, have lunch out, go to the park, hang out with friends, etc.

 In our case, the weekend hasn’t always been Saturday and Sunday.
 Dad worked on some weekends but was able to take a weekday off here and there.
 It depends on each families’ schedule but it is possible to allocate at least one day in the week that dad owns fair and square.